Skytop median real estate price is $213,468, which is less expensive than 83.5% of New York neighborhoods and 76.5% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Skytop.
 The current real estate vacancy rate here is 53.8%.
 This is higher than the rate of vacancies in 99.0% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (29.0%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 One of the unique characteristics of the Skytop neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.2% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the Skytop neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Skytop community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Skytop neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, neighborhoodScout's analysis shows that the Skytop neighborhood has a greater concentration of residents currently enrolled in college than 99.8% of the neighborhoods in the U.S. With 94.0% of the population here attending college, this is very much a college-focused neighborhood.